-At 17 years old, Nathan has already made a name for himself in the sport.
-But his work has just begun, and he hopes to continue setting new records and pushing figure skating to new heights.
+At 18 years old, Nathan has already made a name for himself in the sport.
+However, his work has just begun, and he hopes to continue setting new records and pushing figure skating to new heights.

 No shows at this time.